racodond/sonar-gherkin-plugin/README.md

  * File names should comply with a naming convention
  * Files should contain an empty new line at the end
  * Files that do not define any feature should be removed
+ * Given steps should follow a regular expression
  * Lines should not end with trailing whitespaces
  * Only tags from the whitelist should be used
  * Scenarios should not contain too many steps